 Is the NAPLEX hard?

-With a pass rate of approximately 82% in the last couple of years, the NAPLEX is notoriously difficult.
+With a pass rate of approximately 79% in 2022, the NAPLEX is notoriously difficult.
 Do not fret as long as you put in the work to be well-prepared come test day.

 How to Prepare For the NAPLEX